Skip to content

 Wheatley was the abolitionists’ illustrative testimony that blacks could be both artistic and intellectual.

 “Wheatley was seized from Senegal/Gambia, West Africa when she was about seven years old.
-She was transported to the Boston docks with a shipment of “refugee” slaves, who because of age or physical frailty was unsuited for rigorous labor in the West Indian and Southern colonies, the first ports of call after the Atlantic crossing.
+She was transported to the Boston docks with a shipment of “refugee” slaves, who because of age or physical frailty were unsuited for rigorous labor in the West Indian and Southern colonies, the first ports of call after the Atlantic crossing.
 In the month of August 1761, “in want of a domestic,” Susanna Wheatley, wife of prominent Boston tailor John Wheatley, purchased “a slender, frail female child … for a trifle” because the captain of the slave ship believed that the waif was terminally ill, and he wanted to gain at least a small profit before she died.

 After discovering the girl’s precociousness, the Wheatleys, including their son Nathaniel and their daughter Mary, did not entirely excuse Wheatley from her domestic duties but taught her to read and write.
 Soon she was immersed in the Bible, astronomy, geography, history, British literature and the Greek and Latin classics of Virgil, Ovid, Terence, and Homer.” from Poetry Foundation